 This is where remarketing comes into play.
 When configuring your remarking lists for the holidays, ensure your membership duration is shorter than normal.
 For instance, if you typically allow users to be added to your remarking list for 30 days, reduce that to 15 days.
 That will increase the chances of the individual seeing your ads more frequently closer to the holiday.

-And make sure you’re remarketing on all the channels you’re advertising on (Facebook, Google, Instagram, Bing, etc.)
+And make sure you’re remarketing on all the channels you’re running holiday advertising on (Facebook, Google, Instagram, Bing, etc.)

 As a digital marketer, you and I know both know that you’re sitting on piles of user data that you can use to your benefit for future campaigns.
 The question is, are you actually using this data?